Sign in

 Table 4.1 Competency codes and profiles

-communication between stakeholders, and the running of awareness campaigns.
+CCoordinator/Communicator.
+Coordinating multiple parties, maintaining communication between stakeholders, and running awareness campaigns

 TTechnical expert.
-This competence focuses on technical (IT) expertise and expertise-based assignments.
+Providing technical (IT) expertise and conducting expertise- based assignments

 The competence profile for each role is formed of one or more competence codes shown in Table 4.1, arranged in order of importance.
 For example, ‘MC’ means ‘main competency: methods and techniques expert, secondary competency: coordinator/communicator’.
 Examples of competency profiles for various roles are provided in Table 4.2.